 An estimated 8 million tonnes of plastic is dumped in oceans every year, not only does it impact the ocean, it also has an effect on our health and our wellbeing.

-Jaguar Land Rover's ultimate goal is to create zero waste, and today, the company has announced a range os surfboards made entirely from recycled plastic.
+JLR's ultimate goal is to create zero waste, and last year, in a step towards its ultimate goal, the company announced a range of surfboards made entirely from recycled plastic.

-This polyurethane will now be recovered and sliced into block, ready for a second life as a surfboard or paddleboard.
+This polyurethane will now be recovered and sliced into blocks, ready for a second life as a surfboard or paddleboard.